 - When you have 16 softened cabbage leaves of roughly the same size, set them aside while you make the filling.

-- In a bowl, combine egg, ground beef, rice onion, oregano, thyme, salt, and pepper.
+- In a bowl, combine egg, ground beef, rice, garlic, onion, oregano, thyme, salt, and pepper.

-- In another bowl, combine tomato sauce, tomato paste, Worcestershire sauce, and brown sugar.
+- In another bowl, combine tomato juice, tomato paste, Worcestershire sauce, and brown sugar.

 - Cover the bottom of the slow cooker with any excess cabbage leaves